mseyfi/mseyfi.github.io/posts/VLM/BLIP2.md

 ![im2](/images/BLIP2-Fig2-1.png){style="display: block; margin: 0 auto" }

-*Fig.2 (Top) Model architecture of Q-Former and BLIP-2’s first-stage vision-language representation learning objectives.
-We jointly optimize three objectives which enforce the queries (a set of learnable embeddings) to extract visual representation most relevant to the text.
-(Bottom) The self-attention masking strategy for each objective to control query-text interaction.*
+*Fig.2 Model architecture of Q-Former and BLIP-2’s first-stage vision-language representation learning objectives.
+We jointly optimize three objectives which enforce the queries (a set of learnable embeddings) to extract visual representation most relevant to the text.*

 #### **Inside a Q-Former Block**